TaitoUnited/taito-cli/docs/plugins.md

 Cloud provider plugins typically implement the following commands:

-* `taito --auth`: Authenticate to the cloud environment.
+* `taito auth`: Authenticate to the cloud environment.
 * `taito db proxy`: Start a proxy for accessing a remote database.
 * Pre-hook that starts a db proxy automatically on demand and post-hook that stops the db proxy.